 Prof. Ian King was until recently the Professor of Aesthetics & Management in London College of Fashion at the University of Arts, London.
-He is currently visiting professor at the three universities in Belgium, UK & USA.
-He has an extremely optimistic viewpoint relating to the design scenario and awareness of responsible fashion in India.
+He is currently visiting professor at three universities in Belgium, UK & USA.
+He has an awareness of responsible fashion in India and extremely optimistic viewpoints covering the design scenario.

 He first initiated the Fashion Colloquia which evolved to be one of the most significant fashion events across the globe.
 His presence and support during the Fashion Colloquia 2020 at ARCH College in Jaipur made it all the more meaningful.